The power supplies issue

 - Never wet or wash a diskette.
 If necessary, use a soft cloth or spray it with compressed air

-- Never BEND the diskette.
+- Never bend the diskette.
 Handle your diskettes with care, especially when loading or unloading them into the floppy disk drive

 - Heat is one of your diskette's worst enemies.
 Never store a diskette in direct sunlight or near a source of excessive heat